james-jory/segment-personalize-workshop/exercise1/README.md

 In this step we will demonstrate how Amazon Athena can be used to create external table pointing at the raw JSON files and then query those files using SQL.
 This can be an invaluable tool to inspect your data before uploading it into Personalize and as you iterate with models over time.

 Log in to the AWS console.
 If you are participating in an AWS led workshop, use the instructions provided to access your temporary workshop account.
 Browse to the Amazon Athena service page in the console, making sure that you are in the "N. Virginia" region.
+If this is the first time you've used Athena, you will be presented with a welcome page.
+Click the "Get started" button to continue.
+If the tutorial is presented, feel free to walk through the tutorial or click the "X" to exit the tutorial.

 Before we can create a table for the data in S3, we need an Athena database.
 For the purposes of this exercise, the database that we use is not important.
-If a "default" database has not been setup for you, create one by entering the following DDL statement in the "New query 1" tab and pressing the "Run query" button.
+If a "default" or "sampledb" database already exists in your account, you can use that for the new table.
+Otherwise you can create a new database using the DDL statement below (paste it into the "New query 1" tab and press "Run query".

 ```sql
 CREATE DATABASE IF NOT EXISTS default;